vdzk/mindofapollo/styleguide.md

 If a function in a "use server" file starts with "_" it must not be called from the client.
 It must only be called from other internal server functions.
 This is because this function doesn't do authorisation.
+Exporting variables that reply on imported schema sometimes cause SSR error: schema is undefined.
+That's why they should be wrapped in memoizeOne function.